 Canvas is accessible with any Web-standard browser, including the latest versions of Chrome, Firefox, Safari, Internet Explorer, and Respondus Lockdown Browser.
 See this Canvas guide on supported browsers for more information about operating system, browser and device requirements.

 The Voluntary Product Accessibility Template, or VPAT, is a tool used to evaluate Canvas' conformance with Section 508 accessibility standards.
 View the Canvas Voluntary Product Accessibility Template and guide on Accessibility within Canvas for information on screen readers, browsers, keyboard shortcuts, and accessibility within specific Canvas features.

 Canvas provides extensive user support resources including video tutorials, how-to guides and documentation, and instructor training courses.
 Canvas hosts a number of Community Forums for reviewing answers to previously asked questions, posting new questions, and voting up enhancement requests.

 Here are some recommended resources:

-You can also sign up for CSUN's face-to-face introductory workshop for faculty, Canvas Essentials, on the IT Workshop Calendar.
+You can also sign up for CSUN's face-to-face introductory workshop for faculty, Canvas Basics, on the IT Workshop Calendar.